blazejwylegly/2021_BD2_S15_WYLEGLY/README.md

    _(*) Even though we are not using any CI/CD pipelines (as of this day), we are trying to apply purist code integration approach_

-You can visit http://<host_name>/swagger-ui/ (http://localhost:8080/swagger-ui/ locally)
+You can visit https://bookstore-api-scholar.herokuapp.com/swagger-ui/#/ to explore dedicated API for management of simple bookstore system.